 Rumi (1207 – 1273) Rumi was a Sufi mystic and poet.
 Born near modern day Afghanistan, he settled in modern day Turkey.
 Rumi’s poetry speaks of the Divine romance between seeker and God.

 Rabia Basri (717–801) a female Muslim saint.
 Her poetry sets down her philosophy of ‘Divine Love’.
 She spent her days and nights in prayer and meditation.

 Mansoor Al-Hallaj (858 – 922) a Sufi mystic who preached a radical gospel and philosophy to everyone.
 He experienced mystical trances and exclaimed ‘I am the Truth’ – trying to convey the Divine essence of man.
-He was sentenced to death for blasphemy, but during a prolonged execution he retained his equanimity and faith.
+He was sentenced to death for blasphemy, but during a prolonged execution, he retained his equanimity and faith.

-Moses (1391 BC – 1271 BC) Moses was a key figure of Jewish history, who led the Jewish people from slavery in Egypt across the Red Sea to the promised land.
+Moses (1391 BC – 1271 BC) Moses was a key figure in Jewish history, who led the Jewish people from slavery in Egypt across the Red Sea to the promised land.
 On Mount Sinai, he wrote down the Ten Commandments.

 Baal Shem Tov (1698–1760) Polish Jewish mystic.
 Founder of Hasidic Judaism.
 Baal Shem taught the importance of immanent spiritual experience and rejected some of the more legalistic aspects of Judaism.

 Guru Nanak (1469 – 1539) Indian spiritual teacher who founded the Sikh religion.
 Guru Nanak was the first of the 10 Sikh Gurus.
 He travelled widely disseminating a spiritual teaching of God in everyone.
 He was loved by both Hindu and Muslim followers.
 He sought to promote religious tolerance and understanding.